 If you have a motherboard with loose parts, you need to tighten the screws of those parts.
 On the other hand, if you have an old motherboard that is making a buzzing noise because of its unstable components, consider replacing this motherboard with a new, upgraded one.

 This way, you can easily fix your computer’s buzzing noise issue.
 It is better to check the electrical components of your computer system to reduce the chances of a problem in the future.
-You always have to ensure that your PC has the latest and upgraded hardware.
+You must always ensure that your PC has the latest and upgraded hardware.

 It will guarantee a smooth-running environment with no buzzing noise at all.
 Keep your PC clean and well-maintained with the latest components.
 This way, you can enjoy a smooth and hassle-free computing experience.